aozerovs/harvard-python/README.md

 python h.py
 ```

-One the script is run you'll be asked:
+One the script is running you'll be asked:
 ```
 Name of file:
 ```
 This is the name of the out Markdown file.

 Next question will be what you're referencing.
-Currently harvard-python supports referencing for books, websites and articles.
+Currently harvard-python supports referencing for books, websites, and articles.
 More to come.

 Next will be questions about what you're referencing.
-The questions will be:
+The questions will be (questions vary based on type):

 ```
 Author: